VAK42/CV/ReadMe.md

 ## 7. License

 This Project Is A Custom Implementation Using Open-Source Libraries.
-The Underlying Models (YOLO) And Libraries (OpenCV, OpenVINO) Are Subject To Their Respective Licenses (AGPL-3.0 For Ultralytics, Apache 2.0 For OpenVINO/OpenCV).
+The Underlying Models (YOLO) & Libraries (OpenCV, OpenVINO) Are Subject To Their Respective Licenses (AGPL-3.0 For Ultralytics, Apache 2.0 For OpenVINO/OpenCV).